 Bitar earned her medical degree from Jesuit Saint-Joseph University in Beirut, Lebanon.
 She completed a postdoctoral research fellowship at Schepens Eye Research Institute at Harvard Medical School in Boston; an ophthalmology residency at the University of Louisville in Louisville, Kentucky; a pediatric ophthalmology and adult strabismus fellowship at the Illinois Eye and Ear Infirmary at the University of Illinois at Chicago; and a cornea fellowship at the University of North Carolina in Chapel Hill, North Carolina.
 She is certified by the American Board of Ophthalmology.

-Bitar is accepting new patients and referrals at the Huntington office of Marshall Eye Surgeons, located at 5187 U.S. 60 East in the East Hills Professional Center.
+Bitar is accepting new patients and referrals at the Huntington office of Marshall Eye Surgeons, located at 5187 U.S. Route 60 in the East Hills Professional Center.
 For appointments, please call 304-691-8800.

 Manik Goel, M.D., a fellowship-trained glaucoma specialist and cataract surgeon, has also joined the department as an assistant professor of ophthalmology.
 Goel earned his medical degree from the All India Institute of Medical Sciences in New Delhi, where he also completed a residency in ophthalmology.
 He completed a second ophthalmology residency at Washington University in St. Louis, a glaucoma research fellowship at the Bascom Palmer Eye Institute in Miami, Florida, and a glaucoma fellowship at the University of Pittsburgh in Pittsburgh, Pennsylvania.